 Here are some of the standout talks for us:

-- Joanna Lord (@JoannaLord) spoke about her experience leading the marketing team at Porch.com, a growing competitor to Angie’s List.
+- Joanna Lord (@JoannaLord) spoke about her experience leading the marketing team at Porch.com, a growing competitor to Angi (edit: used to be Angie's List).
 Porch seems to be doing things right from a strategic business and marketing standpoint — you can see it just by heading to their site.
 They consider their employees their greatest advocates, and they empower them to take chances, which cultivates real pride.
 One thing that stood out to us is that they’re showing their own customers that they face the same pain — if they are doing an office improvement project, Porch shows the whole process: finding a contractor, planning, building, finishing.
 We got inspired, and we’re going to be posting about our own process of renaming, rebranding, and rebuilding our website.

 - Mark Traphagen (@marktraphagen) kicked ass with his talk about how to use personas in content marketing.
 He outlined his process of taking each persona and identifying what their concerns might be.
 Those concerns are a great source of ideas for creating content that can become videos, blog posts, social media posts, whatever.
 It's a really simple but powerful idea.